Last updated on September 13, 2020 by Dan Nanni

 Note: disabling AppArmor is not recommended for a production web server.
 For those wanting to create a custom AppArmor profile, refer to the official documentation.

 A DDoS attack is a distributed denial-of-service attack.
-An Apache module exists to stop such attacks.
+An Apache module exists to stop such attacks, and it can be enabled as follows.

 DOSHashTableSize 2048 DOSPageCount 20 # maximum number of requests for the same page DOSSiteCount 300 # total number of requests for any object by the same client IP on the same listener DOSPageInterval 1.0 # interval for the page count threshold DOSSiteInterval 1.0 # interval for the site count threshold DOSBlockingPeriod 10.0 # time that a client IP will be blocked for DOSLogDir “/var/log/apache2/evasive” DOSEmailNotify [email protected]